karlproject/karldocs/docs/specs/drafts/chatter-pushdown.rst

 KIP 5: Chatter Phase 1, Pushdown
 ================================

-As mentioned in :doc:`kip-0004`, we are breaking the Chatter work in phases, for analysis/development/deployment simplicity.
+We are breaking the Chatter work in phases, for analysis/development/deployment simplicity.

-This phase is focused on the Chatter functionality available in the Chatter :doc:`pushdown <kip-0002>` panel.
+This phase is focused on the Chatter functionality available in the Chatter pushdown panel.
 This is not enough functionality to deploy a basic Chatter, but is a useful starting point.
 Since we don't have the full UX, we might have to dummy up some data (e.g. friends, messages.)

 .. note::